jplewa/Fortran-AGH/projekty/projekt1/README.md

 # Heat equation FDM solver and average error calculator
 Project for a university Fortran class.
-Generates output files with the average numerical error of heat equation solutions for grids in range [1, N] with step M (where N and M are program arguments) for all three types of real number precision available in Fortran.
+Generates output files with the average numerical error of heat equation solutions for grids in range [1, N] with step M for all three types of real number precision available in Fortran.
 Additionally, a JuliaLang program generates plots based on the results.

 ### Prerequisites
-Tested with ifort version 18.0.1 20171018.
+Tested with ifort 18.0.1 20171018.
-Plots generated with Julia version 0.6.2 using packages: Plots, PlotlyJS, RSVG.
+Plots generated with Julia 0.6.2 using packages: Plots, PlotlyJS, RSVG, and Formatting.
-To add those packages run
+To add those packages, run
 ```
 Pkg.add("Plots")
 Pkg.add("PlotlyJS")
 Pkg.add("RSVG")
+Pkg.add("Formatting")
 Pkg.update()
 ```
 in your Julia console.